hackingbeauty/reusable-react-modal-component/README.md

 If you want learn how to develop a professional React-based application, check out the course [How to Write a Single Page Application.](http://www.singlepageapplication.com)

-## Join the Slack Community!

-Join our [Slack community](https://singlepageapp.slack.com) to get help and ask questions.